 Give business owners a chance to access member-only content; creating an account on your website can allow them to gain access to pages that are only meant for people with an active membership.
 If your content is good enough, they should easily be able to see value in renewing their membership year after year.

 Why Did Your Member Decide to Leave?

 Whenever a member fails to sign up for renewal, you should learn why.
-Send members who cancel their membership or let them lapse a survey that asks for a reason, which may include the following:
+Send members who lapse or cancel membership a survey that asks for a reason, which may include the following:

 - Change of job or business focus